bodo-ai/Bodo/docs/docs/about_bodo.md

 Unlike traditional distributed computing frameworks, Bodo:

 - Provides drop-in replacement for Python APIs like Pandas and NumPy.
-- Automatically optimizes queries at database-grade levels for maximum efficiency.
+- Automatically optimizes queries at database-grade levels and code at HPC compiler levels for maximum efficiency.
 - Eliminates overheads common in driver-executor models by leveraging Message Passing Interface (MPI) for true distributed execution.